 - Blackjack / 21 — the gambler's game; made into a game show, as Gambit

 - Bridge — the intellectual card game, with a rich Metagame

-- BS or Bullshit or Cheat - a popular card shedding game that rewards outrageous cheating.
+- Bullshit / BS / Cheat — a popular card shedding game that rewards outrageous cheating.

 - Crazy Eights — a matching game, fairly simple in its basic form, but House Rules can bring it to Calvinball levels of complexity.
 Commercialized as Uno.

-- Euchre - a partnership-based trick-taking game in the Bridge-Whist family played with a deck of 24 cards (A, J, K, Q, 10, and 9 of each suit).
-A common pastime in the midwest of America, particularly the Great Lakes area, where it was probably developed by German immigrants; Michiganders are particularly fanatical about the came.
+- Euchre — a partnership-based trick-taking game in the Bridge-Whist family played with a deck of 24 cards (A, K, Q, J, 10, and 9 of each suit).
+A common pastime in the midwest of America, particularly the Great Lakes area, where it was probably developed by German immigrants; Michiganders are particularly fanatical about the game.

 - Go Fish — a simple game played by children and those who don't want to think too hard